 Few castles in The Netherlands can equal De Haar for its ideal image of a medieval fortress with towers and ramparts, moats, gates and drawbridges.
-Like a real fairy-tale castle it rises majestically from parkland with impressive trees, old gardens and ponds.
-The castle is situated in the centre of The Netherlands, near Utrecht, and is easy to reach by car.
+Like a real fairy-tale castle, it rises majestically from parkland with impressive trees, old gardens, and ponds.
+The castle is situated in the center of The Netherlands, near Utrecht, and is easy to reach by car.
 There is ample parking space.

 De Haar Castle ranks among the top twenty most visited Dutch museums.
-It is a historic monument alive with year-round activities such as guided tours (for adults and for children), exhibitions, theatre and events.
+It is a historic monument alive with year-round activities such as guided tours (for adults and children), exhibitions, theatre, and events.
 De Haar Castle is a private foundation and does not receive any regular subsidies from local or central government.
-The foundation is a non-profit organisation and depends entirely on its revenues from ticket sales, activities and events.
+The foundation is a non-profit organization and depends entirely on its revenues from ticket sales, activities and events.

-For over a century it has been tradition for the Van Zuylen van Nijevelt van de Haar family to reside in the castle for one month a year, in September.
-The tradition centres around entertaining prominent international guests at lavish house parties hosted by the baron and baroness.
-Famous guests included Coco Chanel, Maria Callas, Gregory Peck, Roger Moore, Yves Saint Laurent, Joan Collins and Brigitte Bardot.
+For over a century it has been a tradition for the Van Zuylen van Nijevelt van de Haar family to reside in the castle for one month a year, in September.
+The tradition centers around entertaining prominent international guests at lavish house parties hosted by the baron and baroness.
+Famous guests included Coco Chanel, Maria Callas, Gregory Peck, Roger Moore, Yves Saint Laurent, Joan Collins, and Brigitte Bardot.

 The medieval House De Haar dates from the 13th century.
 It fell into disrepair in the 18th and 19th centuries.
 Architect Pierre Cuypers (famous for his designs of the Rijksmuseum and the Central Station in Amsterdam) restored and rebuilt De Haar for baron Etienne van Zuylen van Nijevelt van de Haar.
 The rebuilding took from 1892 till 1912 and was a project unique of its kind in all of Europe.